Patryk-Janowski/heartbleed/README.md

 #### 3. Try to steal server private key and certificate

-## Excersice 3: Exploit using metaspoit
+## Exercsice 3: Exploit using metaspoit

 #### 1. Start the Metasploit console
 ```shell